 Material circularity

-Parlour LAB 37 explores upcycling of waste in the built environment.
-Positioning waste materials as valuable architectural resources, this session will unpack how innovative design methods and prototyping can transform surplus and waste materials into sustainable building solutions.
+Parlour LAB 37 explores the upcycling of waste in the built environment.
+Positioning waste materials as valuable architectural resources, this session unpacks how innovative design methods and prototyping can transform surplus and waste materials into sustainable building solutions.
+Researchers Sofia Colabella and Katie Skillington join co-convenors Kali Marnane and Katti Williams for an excellent conversation.

 Sofia Colabella is an architect and Lecturer in Architectural Design at the University of Melbourne’s Faculty of Architecture, Building and Planning.
 She holds a PhD in Architectural Technology, and her research focuses on design innovation, timber tectonics, digital design and fabrication, as well as the reuse of reclaimed materials in architecture.